 Aaaargh-loha!
 Sting Study Welcomes Volunteers

 Hawai'ian hospitality usually delivered with a traditional lei welcome has gone to the next level.
-And this time you could be the lucky one saying aaaaaargh instead of aloha.
+And this time you could be the lucky one saying "aaaaaargh" instead of "aloha".
 The call has gone out on local TV for volunteers, and for a princely reward of US$100, you can subject your body and soul to a box jellyfish sting.

 Ostensibly all in the name of science.
+Did someone mention 'ethics'?

 The brain-child of Dr Angel Yanagihara, local Hawai'ian television network Khon2's 'Wake Up 2Day' program put the call out, with a typo, while interviewing Yanagihara and plugging her products in an infomercial style segment in June.